Saturday, March 31, 2012

 "Sultans of Swing" defined "cool".

-1982: The Doobie Brothers announced they were breaking up.
+1982: The Doobie Brothers announced they were breaking up after a farewell tour.

 1984: With each week it remained #1, Thriller by Michael Jackson extended the Rock Era record and made it tougher that another album will ever beat it.
 On this date, the count had reached 35 weeks at #1.
 1984 from Van Halen was second, followed by the great "Footloose" Soundtrack.
 Colour By Numbers from Culture Club was next, with Can't Slow Down by Lionel Richie and Sports from Huey Lewis & the News behind.
 The rest of the Top 10: Learning to Crawl from the Pretenders, Touch by the Eurythmics, the Police were still in it after 40 weeks with Synchronicity and Cyndi Lauper edged into the Top 10 with She's So Unusual.

-1986: O'Kelly Isley of the Isley Brothers died at age 48 of a heart attack.
+1986: O'Kelly Isley of the Isley Brothers died at age 48 of a heart attack in Alpine, New Jersey.

-1990: Cher appeared in concert at the Starplex Amphitheater in Dallas, Texas.
+1990: Cher began the North American leg of her tour in concert at the Starplex Amphitheater in Dallas, Texas.
 Her Heart of Stone tour would gross over $70 million.

 The title from Bolton's album...

-1995: Mexican-American singer Selena was murdered at age 23 by the president of her fan club.
+1995: Mexican-American singer Selena was murdered at age 23 by the president of her fan club in Corpus Christi, Texas.

 1998: The video Good Times was released.
 It was the only movie starring Sonny & Cher and was filmed in 1967.